 c.
-Imputed datasets will be analyzed and results combined as step c in 1).
+Imputed datasets will be analyzed and results combined as step c in Section of 8.1.1.

-For each combination of $(\delta 1, \delta 2)$ , 100 imputed datasets will be obtained.
-These 25 combinations will be separately analyzed to explore under which condition when the null hypothesis can no longer having evidence to be rejected.
+For each combination of $(\delta 1, \delta 2)$, 100 imputed datasets will be obtained.
+These 25 combinations will be separately analyzed to explore under which condition where the null hypothesis can no longer having evidence to be rejected.